AN AFRICAN EDEN

 A WARM WELCOME TO KAPAMA

-Spanning 15 000 hectares of pristine African bush, Kapama offers the perfect sanctuary for a wide variety of wildlife.
-Here, over 40 different species of mammals including the Big 5 – elephant, lion, leopard, African buffalo, and rhinoceros – as well as 350 bird species, thrive in their natural habitat.
-Visitors get the opportunity to observe these magnificent creatures in the wild with twice-daily guided game drives, nature walks, and once-in-a-lifetime elephant encounters.
+Spanning 15 000 hectares of the pristine African bush, Kapama offers the perfect sanctuary for a wide variety of wildlife.
+Here, over 40 different species of mammals including the Big 5 – elephant, lion, leopard, African buffalo and rhinoceros – as well as 350 bird species, thrive in their natural habitat.
+Visitors get the opportunity to observe these magnificent creatures in the wild with twice-daily guided game drives and nature walks.

-Kapama’s four luxury lodges each have a charm of their own – Buffalo Camp delights with its old-world feel, Southern Camp offers warmth and hospitality, River Lodge is festive year-round, and Karula is breathtakingly elegantly.
+Kapama’s four luxury lodges each have a charm of their own – Buffalo Camp delights with its old-world feel, Southern Camp offers warmth and hospitality, River Lodge is vibrant year-round and Karula is breathtakingly elegant.
 The more adventurous can also choose to spend a night in one of our romantic sleep-outs.

 To offer visitors the best experience possible, Kapama now boasts a private aeroplane and airstrip to receive guests travelling directly from Johannesburg or Cape Town, as well as a courtesy transfer service from Eastgate Airport.

 Johann Roode bought the farm Moria in 1986 to be used as grazing for his Bonsmara cattle.
 Soon he needed more grazing and a second portion of land, Drakensig, was acquired.
 Within a year Johann decided to shift his focus to ecotourism, and so Kapama was born.